Frojd/Frojd-Jewl/README.md

 ### CLI
 @todo, We provide a interactive cli for scaffolding projects aswell as containers and components based on Commander, Inquirer

+Commands:
+`jewl init` -- Initialize jewl project, adds a jewlconfig.js file in current folder `jewl new [Component]` -- Create a new component including its dependencies `jewl help` -- Display available commands

 ### Component library

 @todo, Hosted on github, Short description, link to live styleguide